1/Sunday

 Thanks to corn, the Midwest was settled faster than any other region in history, and Chicago became immensely influential.
 From the Chicago Stock Yards to the Chicago Board of Trade, the city changed the way the world did business.
 However, vampires, whiskey, Henry Ford, time zones, Fritos, and the Chicago Bears are also part of this remarkable story.
 As Margaret Visser noted in Much Depends on Dinner, “Without corn, North America—and most particularly modern, technological North America—is inconceivable.”

 Cynthia Clampitt, author of The Midwest Maize: How Corn Shaped the U.S. Heartland, will present what may prove to be the corniest Theodore Talk ever!
-To register, visit the American Mensa Event or, on or after Friday, June 20th, tap/click on the Zoom link that will be available here on our website.
+To register, visit the American Mensa Event or tap/click on this Zoom link at least an hour before the session starts.
 See a list of all the Theodore talks on the American Mensa Events website.
 Even if you can’t attend the live talk, provided you register, you will receive a link to a recording of the event.
 Closed captioning enabled.

 Virtual Event!!